General

 1

-If you will by applying for a visa and would like an invitation letter from Michigan Tech SYP to include in your application to the embassy, please indicate so on your confirmation packet or contact us at syp@mtu.edu and we will be happy to provide an official letter.
+We can provide an invitation letter from Michigan Tech SYP to include in your application to the embassy.
+Please contact us at syp@mtu.edu and we will be happy to provide an official letter.

 2

-As Michigan’s northernmost airport, Houghton County Memorial Airport (CMX), is located in Houghton County, nine miles from campus.
-Flights into CMX are only offered through United Airlines.
-If a student will be 15 years old or younger during their time of travel, please see United’s unaccompanied minor policy.
-These students will need to be accompanied by a parent, legal guardian, school chaperone or someone who is at least 18 years of age or older.
+If a student will be 15 years old or younger at time of travel, please refer to United Airline’s unaccompanied minor policy.
+These students must be accompanied by a parent, legal guardian, school chaperone, or someone who is 18 years of age or older.

-We provide airport pickup to and from CMX for participants at no charge.
+Michigan Tech provides airport pickup to and from CMX for participants for an additional fee of $10 each way.

 3